Betelgeuse: Probable companion star

+Betelgeuse (center) and its possible companion star (Siwarha, bottom left dot) photographed by the Gemini North telescope (left) and Very Large Telescope (right) in 2024.

+Artist's impression of possible companion star around Betelgeuse (Siwarha) and its wake.

 Betelgeuse generally has been considered to be a single star.
 However, in studies published in 1985 and 1986, a team led by Margarita Karovska analyzed polarization data from 1968 through 1983, which indicated the existence of two companion stars.
 The closer one had an orbital period of about 2.1 years.
 By using speckle interferometry, the team concluded that it was located at 0.06±0.01 " (9 AU) from the main star at a position angle of 273°, an orbit that would potentially place it within the star's chromosphere.
 The more distant companion was found at 0.51±0.01 " (77 AU) at a position angle of 278°.
 Other studies have found no evidence for these companions or have actively refuted their existence, but the possibility of a close companion contributing to the overall flux has never been fully ruled out.
-In the 2000s and 2010s, advancements in technology allowed high-resolution interferometry of Betelgeuse and its vicinity for the first time, but these attempts have not detected any companions.
+In the 2000s and 2010s, advancements in technology allowed high-resolution interferometry of Betelgeuse and its vicinity for the first time, but these attempts did not detect any companions.

 In 2024, two studies found evidence for a companion star.
 One study found that a not yet directly observed, dust-modulating star or compact object of 1.17±0.07 Solar mass at a distance of 8.60±0.33 AU would be the most likely solution for Betelgeuse's 2,170-day (5.94-year) secondary periodicity, fluctuating radial velocity, moderate radius and low variation in effective temperature.
 A second study produced by a different group of researchers examined observational data spanning a century, also suggesting a close-in stellar companion, possibly less massive and luminous than the Sun with an orbital period of 5.78 years.
 It is expected to be engulfed by Betelgeuse within 10,000 years.
 Jared Goldberg, an astrophysicist researching the phenomenon, nicknamed the companion star "Betelbuddy".